thegoodbagel/Which-Ghibli-Movie-Are-You/README.md

-# Whic Ghibli Movie Are You
+# Which Ghibli Movie Are You?
 Given that Hayao Miyazaki's films are all amazing, it's hard to pick a favorite.
-This website does that for you. < br / >
+This website does that for you. <br /> <br />
-Take a stroll through the cherry blossoms as you ponder your personality traits, energy type, and dreams. < br / >
+Take a stroll through the cherry blossoms as you ponder your personality traits, energy type, and dreams. <br /> <br />
 ![Screenshot of a webpage titled "Which Ghibli Movie Are You?" and cherry blossoms in the background, along with a question that asks "1.
-Choose Your Mood Flower," followed by four selection choices](https://i.imgur.com/AvARKNw.png) < br / >
+Choose Your Mood Flower," followed by four selection choices](https://i.imgur.com/AvARKNw.png) <br /> <br />
-At the end of your journey, click "Get My Results!" and film posters of your select movies will show up. < br / >
+At the end of your journey, click "Get My Results!" and film posters of your select movies will show up. <br /> <br />
-![Screenshot of a webpage with a pink button on top titled "Your Movies Are: Spirited Away, Ponyo", followed by two corresponding film posters] (https://i.imgur.com/FCv8Ecs.png)
+![Screenshot of a webpage with a pink button on top titled "Your Movies Are: Spirited Away, Ponyo," followed by two corresponding film posters](https://i.imgur.com/FCv8Ecs.png)